Jaseci-Labs/jaseci/support/helmcharts/jaseci/README.md

 Its very easy to add any ai model you wish to add that uses Jaseci KIT docker image.

 In values.yaml file, aimodels acts as a list of ai model you want to install with jaseci.
-Each model needs to be added below as a new object below aimodels like below
+Each model needs to be added below as a new object below aimodels like :

 ```bash